Peer i-Coaching for Activated Self-Management Optimization in Adolescents and Young Adults With Chronic Conditions (PiCASO)

 Time Frame

 Self-management variable measured using the Partners in Health Scale (PIH): measures chronic illness self-management by assessing chronic condition self-management knowledge, partnership in treatment, recognition and management of symptoms, and coping.
-This 12 item self-report scale is scored on a 9-point Likert scale (range: 0-8; higher scores indicate better self-management), providing total and subscale scores (knowledge, coping, recognition and management of functions, adherence to treatment).
+This 12 item self-report scale is scored on a 9-point Likert scale.
+The primary outcome is the overall score, which is the mean of the 12 items (possible range of 0 to 8, higher overall scores indicating better self-management).

-Change in Patient activation as measured by the Patient Activation Measure (PAM-13)
+Patient Activation as Measured by the Patient Activation Measure (PAM-13)

 Patient Activation variable measured using the Patient Activation Measure (PAM-13): measures patient activation through self-reports of knowledge, skills, and confidence related to self-management of one's own health care.
-This 13-item self-report assesses confidence in self-management and understanding of health condition and is scored on a 5-point Likert scale (range: 0-100 with higher scores indicating higher patient activation in self-management).
+This 13-item self-report assesses confidence in self-management and understanding of health condition.
+Each of the 13 items scored on a 5-point Likert scale.
+The primary outcome is an activation score derived from the 13 items (possible range of 0-100, higher scores indicating higher patient activation in self-management).

 Secondary Outcome Measures